 Where did you buy this record and when?

-“I think I got this at Tommy’s store in Cranford.
-When, I don’t really remember.
-Had to be maybe in the early 2000’s.”
+"I got that at Curmudgeon Records in Highland Park, NJ.
+Had to be in the late 90's, early 2000's."

 Do you own it in any other format?

 "No, but I'd like to have it on CD for ease of convenience.
 I haven't played it in so long and there's some killer tracks I was hearing while you were listening to it."

 What is your over-all impression of this album?

 "That's one of the best garage comps I've got!
 There's really like one weak track on the end...I think it's the Standells."

 "The Richard and the Young Lions track.
 It's really cool how they put the Harry Harrison thing on the beginning and the end."

 How many stars out of five?